Jehovah's Witnesses vs The Bible

 And on top of that, the story quotes Abraham a number of times.
 Well; if the story is fiction, then Jesus Christ is on record testifying that Abraham said things that he didn't really say.

-As a prophet, Abraham was an inspired man.
+As for Abraham; he was a prophet, i.e. an inspired man.
 As such, he would be privy to information that would normally be unavailable to the average rank and file pew warmer.
 Abraham was also a teacher/mentor.
 (Gen 18:19)

 So then, I think it's fairly safe to assume the information that Abraham passed on to the rich man came to Abraham via inspiration; which, if so, means that our reaction to his remarks should be very different than the rich man's.
 He brushed aside what Abraham told him; but we, I should hope, are wiser than that impious dunce because we know that a prophet's teachings are the voice of God.

 The story of the rich man and Lazarus didn't originate with Jesus Christ.
 No, it originated with Jehovah.

 ● John 3:34 . .
 He is sent by God.
 He speaks God's words

 ● John 8:26 . .
 He that sent me is true; and I speak to the world those things which I have heard of Him.